Ecumenical Catholic Communion: History

-Peter Hickman

 Peter Elder Hickman, founding bishop of the ECC and presiding bishop until 2015, has been key to the evolution of the communion.
 Originally ordained for the American Baptists, Hickman was drawn to the liturgical elements of the Roman tradition but had difficulties with some elements of the structure and disciplines of Catholicism.
 Hickman found a compromise between Roman Catholic sacramental practice and the authority of Rome in an Old Catholic church community in East Los Angeles.
 After being ordained a priest in an Old Catholic church, Hickman saw the potential to start a new community and founded St. Matthew's Church in Orange County at the end of 1985.

 Over time, the community of St. Matthew's grew in number and changed locations, worshiping in mortuary and wedding chapels before being able to acquire its own building.
 A number of former Roman Catholic priests joined St. Matthew's Church and new communities began to be established.
 In 1995, the St. Matthew's community decided to seek episcopal ordination for Hickman.
 To this end, he was put forward as a candidate for the episcopacy to the bishops of the Ecumenical Communion of Catholic and Apostolic Churches.
 In May 1996, Hickman was ordained a bishop by three independent Old Catholic bishops (i.e. not in communion with Utrecht) and, as a result, was considered to be in the apostolic succession.
 The ECC was formally established as a national ecclesial organization on September 19, 2003.

 A number of communities sought affiliation with the St. Matthew's community and then, after 2003, membership of the ECC.
 The new communities required ordained leadership and this has resulted in a number of ordinations of both women and men.
 In 1997, Patricia McElroy became the first woman to be ordained a deacon by Bishop Hickman.
 In 2000, Hickman ordained Kathy McCarthy to the priesthood, the first such ordination for the ECC.
 In the following year, the high-profile ordination of Mary Ramerman was considered controversial by the Roman Catholic hierarchy but was supported by some who advocate the ordination of women in the Catholic tradition.

 In 2011 the EEC expanded to Europe.
 The Community of the Good Shepherd in Belgium and currently also in the Netherlands and Poland, joined the ECC as well as a parish in Vienna, Austria.
 Nine communities and missions in Europe are currently part of the Ecumenical Catholic Communion.
-In 2018 Denise Donato was ordained as the first female bishop in the ECC.
+In 2018 Denise Donato was ordained as the first female bishop in the ECC. and more than 50 communities across 20 states.